RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.1_routingtraffic.md

 ...
 ```

 Most of the destination rules do not have specific configurations.
-However, the `userprofile` destination rule exposes `subsets` - version of the service that can be called on.
-You can see different load balancer policies for versions `1.0` and `2.0`.
-By default, Istio uses `ROUND_ROBIN`.
+However, the 'userprofile' destination rule exposes 'subsets' - version of the service that can be called on.
+You can see different load balancer policies for versions '1.0' and '2.0'.
+By default, Istio uses 'ROUND_ROBIN' load balancing.

 View the virtual services in your favorite editor or via bash:
 ```